 If you arrange objects in a row or column, you may want them to be an equal distance from one another for a neater appearance.
 Do that by distributing the objects horizontally or vertically.
 Perform the same steps to align objects as mentioned above, but choose either of the following:

-- Distribute Horizontally: Make the horizontal spacing equal between selected objects.
+- Distribute Horizontally: Make the horizontal spacing equal between the selected objects.

-- Distribute Vertically: Make the vertical spacing equal between selected objects.
+- Distribute Vertically: Make the vertical spacing equal between the selected objects.

 Note: These commands work only when you select more than two objects.

-- Make Same Width: Match the width of all other objects with that of the anchor object.
+- Make Same Width: Match the width of all the selected objects with that of the anchor object.

-- Make Same Height: Match the height of all other objects with that of the anchor object.
+- Make Same Height: Match the height of all the selected objects with that of the anchor object.

-- Make Same Size: Match the height and width of all other objects with those of the anchor object, respectively.
+- Make Same Size: Match the height and width of all the selected objects with those of the anchor object, respectively.

 So that’s all about the ways to order and align objects in ActivePresenter.
-In case you want to group objects to better arrange them, see Grouping Objects in ActivePresenter 7.
+In case you want to group objects to better arrange them, see Grouping Objects.
 Feel free to contact us if you need any support.